uzh-dqbm-cmi/PRIDICT2/README.md

   --> to get all possible mutations for an intron/non-genic region, enter your input sequence in all ORF variants (3 for the fw strand; 3 for the rv strand) and run the batch mode.
 - PRIDICT2.0 conda environment

-#### Usage:
+#### Usage overview:
 1. Use the notebook or corresponding command line script to create an input batch file for `PRIDICT2.0` prediction with silent bystanders.
 2. Supports 1bp replacements and multi-bp replacements (not insertions/deletions).
 3. Input format: `PRIDICT2.0` format with 150bp flanking bases on both sides.
 4. Choose between manual (single mutation/edit) or batch (multiple inputs) functions.
-5. Run `PRIDICT2.0` in batch mode with the generated input sequences to obtain efficiency predictions.
+5. *Run `PRIDICT2.0` in batch mode in a terminal outside of notebook with the generated input sequences to obtain efficiency predictions.
+(Optional: run PRIDICT2.0 from within notebook, see commented out example)*
+6. Summarize individual bystander predictions to one prediction file (best prediction of each bystander variant)